Access MyVeritext Client Portal

 Welcome to the Veritext Student Resource Center for those interested in a career in Court Reporting!

-Here you will find cultivated resources to help you choose a court reporting program, get into school, apply for scholarships, and then transition from graduation to a practicing steno reporter.
+Here you will find curated resources to help you choose a court reporting program, get into school, apply for scholarships, and then transition from graduation to a practicing steno reporter.

 What is a Court Reporter?

 A court reporter, also known as a “stenographer,” is a highly trained professional who provides an integral and necessary service to our legal system.

 As dedicated custodians of the record, court reporters rely on a highly refined set of skills to accomplish the task of capturing the spoken word in realtime with the use of a Stenotype machine, a special shorthand keyboard.
 An advanced court reporter can offer realtime services in which they provide instantaneous conversion of the spoken word from their steno machine which is then displayed on a TV, computer, or smart device, in real time.
 This also allows their clients immediate access to the transcript.

 A career in court reporting and captioning is not only rewarding, it is in demand now more than ever in our industry, with thousands of exciting and lucrative job opportunities around the world.

 Court reporters are typically hired for legal proceedings, including depositions, arbitrations, trials, hearings and shareholder meetings.
 Captioners are typically hired for purposes of providing closed-captioning for the deaf or hard-of-hearing.
 Additionally, court reporters and captioners have the opportunity to work in interesting and exciting venues such as court rooms, schools, sports stadiums, televisions studios, high-profile events, and more!